DynaSpan/Extended-Dapper/docs/attributes/relation-attributes.md

-# Extended Dapper Attributes

-This document contains documentation about the different attributes Extended Dapper supports, and how to use them.

-## Property attributes

-### Key

-Used on properties that are a primary key

-### AutoValue

-This attribute must be applied to a property with a `[Key]` attribute.
-It will try to auto-increment or auto-generate the primary key on insert.
-Currently only ~integers and~ GUIDs are supported.

-### IgnoreOnUpdate

-When applied to a property, it will not take this property when executing updates on an entity.

-### UpdatedAt

-Can be applied to a DateTime property, and will automatically place the current UTC timestamp on update.

-### Deleted

-Implements a logical delete for an entity instead of a hard delete.
-Property must be boolean. (enum support planned in future)

-## Relation attributes
+# Relation attributes

 **Please note:** the parameters in the relation attributes need to be **SQL columns** names, not the property names.

+## OneToMany(manyType, foreignKey, [..])
+- `OneToMany(Type manyType, string foreignKey, bool nullabe)`
-### OneToMany(manyType, foreignKey, localKey = "Id")
+- `OneToMany(Type manyType string foreignKey, string localKey = "Id", bool nullabe = false)`

 Implements a one to many relation on this property, meaning this property be of type `IEnumerable`, `ICollection` or `IList`.
 Extended Dapper maps all one to manies to a `IList`.

 `manyType` should be the type of the many entity, without the `IEnumerable` generic.
 As a one to many is mapped in the `manyType`'s table, the `foreignKey` parameter should contain the name of the foreign key in this table.
+The `nullable` toggle indicates if this child is optional.

-### ManyToOne(oneType, foreignKey, localKey = "Id")
+## ManyToOne(oneType, foreignKey, [..]])
+- `ManyToOne(Type oneType, string foreignKey, bool nullabe)`
+- `ManyToOne(type oneType, string foreingKey, string localKey = "Id", bool nullable = false)`

 Implements a many to one relation on this property, meaning this property can be of any `object` type. `oneType` should be the type of the property this attribute is applied on. `foreignKey` is the name of the SQL column of this entity's table, which points to the `localKey` of the `oneType`.
+The `nullable` toggle indicates if this child is optional.

-### Examples
+## Examples

 Since the description above might not be completely clear, an example is added.
 The Book table contains a field `AuthorId` and `CategoryId`, which contains the primary key of the Author & Category.
 This field does not have to be mapped seperately in the Book class.